Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Introduction

 An unambiguous coordinate frame consists of three mutually orthonormal unit vectors.
 In this work, we use $\{\mathbf{x,y,z}\}$ to denote three coordinate basis for the LF and $\{\mathbf{a,b,c}\}$ accordingly for the MF.
 One possible choice is to define an MF from intrinsic molecular properties, such as moments of inertia, quadrupole moment, g-tensor, or polarizability.
 These properties are represented by rank-2 tensors, which can be diagonalized to yield three mutually orthogonal eigenvectors that define a coordinate system.
 This choice of MF is of great significance when an effective description of molecular rotation is required as in vibrational spectroscopy, normal mode analysis, and thermodynamic partition functions.
 The eigenframe of the inertial tensor, commonly referred to as the principal axis frame (PAF), is the most widely exploited.
 The PAF is defined by three eigenvectors of the mass moment of inertia matrix, given by

 where $m_i$ and $\{x_i,y_i,z_i\}$ are the mass and Cartesian coordinates of the $i$th atom, respectively.
 A significant advantage of the PAF is that it is a unique frame which conveniently describes rigid rotational motion of a molecule, and is therefore the default option in most theoretical quantum chemical calculations.
+For the electric field simulations, the PAF can be used to model relaxation for functional groups in a complex system due to local electric fields, e.g., frustrated Lewis pairs \cite{ma_preferred_2024}, ion pairs \cite{luoSynergyLiberatedAnions2026}, substrates inside a cavity \cite{dubeyLocalElectricFields2022, welbornComputationalOptimizationElectric2018}, vibrational Stark effect probes \cite{fried_measuring_2015}, and others.
+Often in modeling such effects, it becomes either computationally efficient or even necessary to employ cluster models which isolate a particular substrate molecule or fragment.
+Providing a convenient, well-defined frame which maintains the physically relevant external field orientation while allowing for significant nuclear relaxation is facilitated through the use of the MF.
 There are advanced vibrational frames, such as the Eckart and Sayvetz frames, which extend the PAF by satisfying the Eckart conditions, and thus minimizing rotation-vibration coupling \cite{szalay_eckartsayvetz_2014}.
 These frames become standard in studies of high-level vibrational spectroscopy, rovibrational Hamiltonians, and kinetic energy operators in internal coordinates \cite{mellor_molecular_2022, lauvergnat_numerical_2016, sadri_rovibrational_2014, yurchenko__rotationvibration_2005}.